More Expensive Doesn't Always Mean Better

 - Ideal if you're rarely in the cabin

-- No natural light at all
+- No natural light — virtual windows don't change this

 - Can feel enclosed, especially on longer cruises